GCDigitalFellows/GCDRI_databases/README.md

 This is the repo for all materials for the databases workshops.

-1. [dboutline.md](https://github.com/GCDigitalFellows/GCDRI_databases/blob/master/dboutline.md) contains the activites for this session
+[dbcheatsheet.md](https://github.com/GCDigitalFellows/GCDRI_databases/blob/master/dbcheatsheet.md) contains SQL tips and commands

-2. [dbcheatsheet.md](https://github.com/GCDigitalFellows/GCDRI_databases/blob/master/dbcheatsheet.md) contains SQL tips and commands
+click "Introduction to databases" below to get started!

 ## Requirements:
 [SQLite](https://www.sqlite.org/)